How to Identify and Overcome False Humility

 No one person knows everything or can do everything correctly.
 Believe it or not, others know that too.

 If you are wrong or do not know how to do something, say so.
-When you choose arrogance, that’s really pride getting in the way.
+When you choose arrogance, that’s pride getting in the way.
 Instead, be teachable.
 Be open to learning.
 That is a true sign of humility and self-awareness.

-People will draw closer to you for being honest with them and most of all with yourself.
+People will draw closer to you for being honest with them and, most of all, with yourself.

 8. Don’t dim your light for others to shine